doyager/play_around/mac/readme.md

       Command + Shift + Down array - to select data in a column Command + Shift + Down array + side arrow = select whole data

+      To select a range : go to the top left corner and type in A1:A10000 to select first 10k values in column A similary A100001:A150000 to select values from 100001 to 150000

 # cpu and memory command: